JacobTutt/jacobtutt.github.io/_pages/cv.md

 nav: true
 nav_order: 1
 cv_pdf: example_pdf.pdf # you can also use external links here
-description: Please find an outline (and PDF) of my academic CV, focusing on my academic background.
+description: Please find an outline (and PDF) of my CV, focusing on my academic background.
 For a more general or industry-focused CV, feel free to contact me for the latest version.
 toc:
   sidebar: left
 ---